Platypus-Tech/platypus-os-original-drafts/README.md

 # Platypus OS Desktop
 The desktop for Platypus OS.
 Because Platypus OS is a totally new thing (Ok, maybe not totally, there are some, actually, a lot of files from the Linux kernel), it has an (almost) totally new kernel, and this is the desktop OS.
 This is where it all goes.
 NOTE, ***THIS IS IN ALPHA STAGE.
 IF IT CRASHES, IT'S NOT MY FAULT.
-THANK YOU GNU PROJECT FOR PUTTING THAT IN YOUR LICENSE*** See the file "version.txt" for what version you have.
+THANK YOU GNU PROJECT FOR PUTTING THAT IN YOUR LICENSE.*** See the file "version.txt" for what version you have.
 ## How to get around/Navigation
 ### The `.github` folder
 That's my code scanning thing and Dependabot thing.